 It’s time to vent, rant, and rave!
 I just don’t get it and maybe I never will.
 Why is it so many teachers are opposed to using any sort of technology in relation to their teaching and running of the classroom?
 There are many examples of good education websites that promote self learning yet teachers don’t always see the value of it.

-I recently talked with the Darren from GED Easy website, online resources for GED students who asked how to make teachers aware of this website.
-Because they have a lot of GED practice tests and video lessons and it seems to be a perfect combination to offline GED teaching.
-Yet he has problems with reaching out to teachers.
+I recently talked with Emily, a test developer for a website named MyCareerTools that has many online lessons and practice tests that students can use to get all set for the U.S. and Canadian High School Equivalency Test.
+She asked how to make teachers aware of this website.
+Because they have a lot of practice tests and lessons, this seems to be a perfect combination in combination with offline GED teaching.
+Yet she has problems with reaching out …

 Today is the last day of my four day weekend.
 Was I productive?
 Not in the least.
 I only did one “fun” thing, which was going to see an extremely horrible movie..
 Max Payne.
 The rest of the time I spent sleeping, on the computer or.. eating.
 How pathetic could my life get.
 I didn’t even attempt to study, or do homework.
 I should have read my book so I can do the project that’s due on the 24th.
 I still have 150+ pages to go, a review to write and 3 sentence summaries on every single page.
 YES!
 Every single page.
 IB Teachers go a little over board.
 Reading is fun and all, but the writing part is what made me procrastinate.
 Now I’m going to be rushing and staying up in the wee hours since I have practice …